earthcubearchitecture-project418/p418Vocabulary/README.md

 }
 </pre>

-The Persistent Identifier, such as a DOI, ARK, URL, etc as a [schema:PropertyValue](https://schema.org/PropertyValue) can be published using the DataCite Ontology to define the identifier as:
+The Persistent Identifier, such as a DOI, ARK, URL, etc as a [schema:PropertyValue](https://schema.org/PropertyValue) can be published using the [DataCite Ontology Resource Identifier Scheme](https://sparontologies.github.io/datacite/current/datacite.html#d4e638) to define the identifier as:

 <pre>
 {